Europol: Tasks and activities

 Additionally, the Agency's tasked activities in detail include analysis and exchange information, such as criminal intelligence; co-ordination of investigative and operational action as well as joint investigation teams; preparation of threat assessments, strategic and operational analyses and general situation reports; and developing specialist knowledge of crime prevention and forensic methods.
 Europol is to coordinate and support other EU bodies established within the area of freedom, security and justice, such as the European Union Agency for Law Enforcement Training (CEPOL), the European Anti-Fraud Office (OLAF), and EU crisis management missions.
 The Agency is also directed to assist the European Council and the European Commission in developing strategic and operational priorities.

+In 2016 it co-founded the No More Ransom project.

 Publications

-Europol has published the annual Terrorism Situation and Trend Report (TE-SAT), since 2007.
+Europol has published the annual Terrorism Situation and Trend Report (TE-SAT) since 2007.
 This report provides an overview of terrorism within the EU over the previous year.
 It includes statistics on foiled, failed and completed terrorist attacks, arrests, and the number of deaths and injuries caused by terrorism within the 13 member states.

 European Financial and Economic Crime Centre

 On 4 May 2020, Europol launched the new European Financial and Economic Crime Centre (EFECC).
 The Centre aims to enhance the operational support provided to the EU Member States and EU bodies in the fields of financial and economic crime and promote the systematic use of financial investigations.

+On 2 December 2020, Europol initiated the European Money Mule Action (EMMA) and collaborated with 26 countries in coordinating the EMMA 7 operation.
+This effort led to the identification of more than 18,000 money mules and resulted in 1,803 arrests.
+Successfully carrying out anti-money laundering operations like this may serve as a deterrent and convey a strong message about AML compliance to cryptocurrency businesses throughout various states.

 The new EFECC has been set up within the current organisational structure of Europol that is already playing an important part in the European response to financial and economic crime and will be staffed with 65 international experts and analysts.